DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

-it is not binding on signatory states, and it is merely ‘recommended’ that member states implement it on a ‘voluntary basis’ in their respective domestic jurisdictions.[^10Daly_30] Much attention so far has been paid to efforts in the European Union (EU) to formulate its own legislation on AI, the EU AI Act, which is currently under discussion at the time of writing,[^10Daly_31] and is notable as the first major attempt by a leading global jurisdiction to regulate AI in a binding way, albeit one as it currently stands that will not outlaw completely law enforcement
+it is not binding on signatory states, and it is merely ‘recommended’ that member states implement it on a ‘voluntary basis’ in their respective domestic jurisdictions.[^10Daly_30] Much attention so far has been paid to efforts in the European Union (E.U.) to formulate its own legislation on AI, the E.U.
+AI Act, which is currently under discussion at the time of writing,[^10Daly_31] and is notable as the first major attempt by a leading global jurisdiction to regulate AI in a binding way, albeit one as it currently stands that will not outlaw completely law enforcement